AnalogJ/scrutiny/CONTRIBUTING.md

 > [!NOTE]
 >
-> Apologies for the wall of text.
-The intention is not to be difficult, and
+> The intention of these policies is not to be difficult, and
 > contributions are greatly appreciated.
-The goal is actually to streamline
+The goal is to streamline
-> efforts of both contributers and maintainers.
+> and simplify the efforts of both contributers and maintainers.

 ## AI Usage